sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_setconfig_method.md

 ### Description

-@short: Sets the config parameters of the Event Calendar widget
+@short: Sets the config parameters of Event Calendar

 ### Usage